apnadkarni/blt/doc/graph.rst

   **-hide**  *boolean*
     Indicates whether the marker is drawn.
 If *boolean* is true, the marker is not drawn.
-The default is "no".
+The default is "0".

   **-mapx**  *axisName*
     Specifies the X-axis to map the marker's X-coordinates onto.